As Tony walked down the spaceship ramp, he wondered, 'What have you got yourself into Tony?'

 'Yes Dad has been showing me, but now he is busy, I suppose if you run out of tasks he would appreciate us doing some maintenance,' Junior affirmed, 'We need gardens for the scenery and the atmosphere as well as food for the local wildlife.'

 After marking the dimensions, Tony was looking at up to a week or so of work.
 One of the requirements was that he needed to be at least conversant with agriculture and prepared to undertake steady work.
 Mind you that was one reason he had come to the city.
-Using a spike, Tony poked a couple of test holes and found that the soil was thick, this was excellent, as finding a rock right where you want to dig a hole is not helpful.
+Using a spike, Tony poked a couple of test holes and found that the topsoil was thick, this was excellent, as finding a rock right where you want to dig a hole is not helpful.

 'All male juveniles are called something similar until they meld at which time a new name is selected to indicate what you intended to do,' Junior explained, 'Girls are usually called Blossom or Bud."

 'My Parents named me Anthony after my Great Grandfather.
 I prefer Tony as a shorter version,' Tony said, 'As we go through different phases of our life we also acquire nicknames.
-Names such as Spider are referring to the first part of my family name Web, and since I am such an evil looking person occasionally Killa.'
+Names such as Spider are referring to the first part of my family name Web, and since I am such an evil-looking person occasionally Killa.'

 'You don't look evil,' Junior ascertained after examining me.